Lauren Nicholson (basketball): WNBL

 Nicholson would begin her WNBL career in her home town, as a development player, with the Sydney Uni Flames.
 Nicholson remained a member of the Flames squad through to 2011.
 She then departed to begin her college career in the United States.
 After the conclusion of her college career, Nicholson returned to Australia and she was signed by the Sydney Uni Flames for 2016–17.

 During her second season with the Adelaide Lightning, Nicholson was recognised as the WNBL Defensive Player of the Year for the 2018–19 season.

 In 2020, Nicholson would head North and sign with the Townsville Fire for the 2020–21 WNBL season.

+NBL1

+Nicholson joined the Sutherland Sharks of the NBL1 East for the 2025 season.
+On 18 July 2025, she recorded 51 points, 11 rebounds, six assists and three steals in a 110–102 overtime win over the Inner West Bulls.

-National Team
+National team

 Youth Level

 Nicholson first played for Australia at the 2009 FIBA Oceania Under-16 Championship for Women where she took home Gold in Brisbane, Australia.
 She would then go on to participate in the inaugural Under-17 world championship in France where Australia placed seventh.